The Art of Leadership: Serving Without Interference

 So, they are the masters of the hundred valleys.

-Therefore, those who wish to be above
+Therefore, those who wish to guide

 speak as if they are below;